 The counseling program outcomes for school counselors are identified in the New Mexico Public Education Department Competencies for School Counselors.
 The counselor will:

 In addition, because the Counseling Program is seeking CACREP accreditation, CACREP standards are also followed:

-The school psychology licensure program provides the educational experience necessary to be licensed as a Level One School Psychologist in New Mexico.
+The School Psychology (Not accepting students into this program at this time) licensure program provides the educational experience necessary to be licensed as a Level One School Psychologist in New Mexico.
 As per New Mexico Public Education Department 184.108.40.206, the entry level School Psychologist competencies are identified as follows:

 The WNMU program also follows the National Association of School Psychologist (NASP) guidelines for Standards for Training and Field Placement as the model for exit competencies that must be met.